What to Eat to Improve Brain Function

 Diet’s Impact on the Brain

 Poor-quality food—high in processed and refined sugars and saturated fats, which make up much of the American diet—can detrimentally affect brain health.
-Even the way food is prepared or packaged, such as in plastic containers containing harmful substances like bisphenol A (BPA), a chemical compound primarily used in the manufacturing of plastics, can introduce toxins linked to various diseases.
+Even food packaging can contain harmful substances.
+For example, bisphenol A, a chemical compound primarily used in the manufacturing of plastics, can introduce toxins linked to various diseases.

 Kimberly Snodgrass, a registered dietitian nutritionist and spokesperson for the Academy of Nutrition and Dietetics, told The Epoch Times that these foods can lead to significant brain changes linked to depression and anxiety.

-“Poor eating habits reduce gray matter and alter neurotransmitter levels in the brain,” she explained.
+“Poor eating habits reduce gray matter and alter neurotransmitter levels in the brain,” she said.

-However, a high-quality diet rich in fiber, polyphenols, and antioxidants—like the Mediterranean diet—can improve outcomes for anxiety and depression.
+However, a high-quality diet rich in fiber, polyphenols, and antioxidants, such as the Mediterranean diet, can improve outcomes for anxiety and depression.

-Research suggests that better diets are associated with increased gray matter and larger brain volume, particularly in areas like the frontal and temporal lobes, involved in managing emotions and processing information, and the hippocampus, which plays a role in cognition and processing speed.
+Research suggests that better diets are associated with increased gray matter and larger brain volume, particularly in areas such as the frontal and temporal lobes, which manage emotions and process information, and the hippocampus, which plays a role in cognition and processing speed.

 Rumination, or fixating on negative thoughts, is a chief predictor of depression.
 There is a clear link between rumination and decreased gray matter volume and increased glutamate concentrations (a neurotransmitter responsible for memory, mood regulation, and cognition).
-Although diet and rumination are both associated with brain structure and function—based on the research—rumination does not seem to be associated with diet quality.
+Although research suggests that diet and rumination are both associated with brain structure and function, rumination does not seem to be associated with diet quality.
 It’s important to note that diet and rumination may still moderate one another via shared pathways, including mental health and cognitive function.

-Potential mechanisms in a high-quality diet may include the regulation of oxidative stress, inflammation, gut microbiota, and the body’s stress response, or hypothalamic-pituitary-adrenal axis (HPA).
+Potential mechanisms in a high-quality diet may include the regulation of oxidative stress, inflammation, gut microbiota, and the body’s stress response, or hypothalamic-pituitary-adrenal axis.

 A 2023 review in Ageing Research Reviews indicated that healthy dietary patterns and nutrients are associated with benefits shown in neuroimaging results, demonstrating a protective effect against brain aging and neurodegeneration.
 Conversely, unhealthy diets are linked to poorer cognitive performance and reductions in brain volume.